El Hielo (ICE): Lyrical interpretation

 The lyrics, “set to a bouncy bossa nova groove”, tell the stories of three hardworking undocumented characters who fear separation from their families because, “ICE is loose out on the streets”, as the chorus clearly states.
 The lyrics were inspired by three people close to the band.
 For example, the story of Eva, who is a housekeeper herself and represents the life and daily situations that many domestic workers face in regards to deportation.
-In the first half of the first verse, La Marisoul sings, “Eva using a rag to wipe clean the table/Cautiously making everything shines like a pearl/When the boss gets home, she hopes there’ll be no complaints/Accusing her of being illegal.”
+In the first half of the first verse, La Marisoul sings, “Eva using a rag to wipe clean the table/Cautiously making everything shine like a pearl/When the boss gets home, she hopes there’ll be no complaints/Accusing her of being illegal.”
 The chorus then addresses the stories of families that have been separated by deportations of the Immigrant and Customs Enforcement (ICE).
 One of the most moving visuals of the lyrics is found in the line about children crying at school, when they realize that their mom is not coming to pick them up.
 It states that ICE is on the loose and one never knows who the next unfortunate victim will be.
 “Some stay here, the other stays there/This is what happens when you go out to make a living”.